Heat, virus no deterrent for Trump fans camped outside arena

 “He’s great.
 He’s wonderful,” Pahsetopah said, adding that “If John Kennedy knew what happened to the Democratic Party he wouldn’t want them” because of their support for “aborting the babies.”

-Delmer Phillips, 41, of Tulsa described himself and others that showed up early for the rally as “front-row Joes” excited to get a glimpse of the president.
+Delmer Phillips, 41, of Tulsa, described himself and others that showed up early for the rally as “front-row Joes” excited to get a glimpse of the president.
 He said he won’t wear a mask this weekend because he believes he may have already had the virus and has built up immunity.

 “I’m personally not so worried about it,” he said.
 “I believe in God, and I don’t live in fear.”

 Burnett reported form Chicago and Murphy from Oklahoma City.
-Associated Press writers Aya Elamroussi in Bayonne, New Jersey, Jill Bleed in Little Rock, Arkansas and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Aya Elamroussi in Bayonne, New Jersey, Jill Bleed in Little Rock, Arkansas, and Aamer Madhani in Washington, D.C. contributed to this report.